ImMihai689/RelayComputer/README.md

-8-bit computer I made as a personal project.
+8-bit computer I'm making as a personal project.